Free Online Loan / EMI Calculator

 Frequently Asked Questions

-EMI stands for Equated Monthly Installment — the fixed monthly payment you make to repay a loan.
+EMI stands for Equated Monthly Installment -the fixed monthly payment you make to repay a loan.
 The formula is EMI = P × r × (1+r)^n / ((1+r)^n - 1), where P is the principal, r is the monthly interest rate (annual rate / 12 / 100), and n is the total number of monthly payments.

 Three factors determine your EMI: the loan amount (higher amount = higher EMI), the interest rate (higher rate = higher EMI), and the loan tenure (longer tenure = lower EMI but more total interest).
 Reducing any one of these lowers your EMI.

 A shorter tenure means higher monthly payments but significantly less total interest.
 A longer tenure reduces your monthly burden but increases the total cost.
 For example, a $20,000 loan at 8% costs $4,332 in interest over 5 years but $7,025 over 7 years.
+The difference becomes even starker on larger amounts: a $30,000 loan at 6% for 3 years costs roughly $2,870 in total interest, while stretching it to 5 years costs about $4,800 -nearly $2,000 more just for the privilege of a lower monthly payment.
+If you can absorb the higher EMI, the shorter tenure almost always wins on total cost.

 Yes.
 This calculator works for any fixed-rate loan including car loans, personal loans, student loans, and business loans.
 Enter your auto loan amount, the dealer or bank interest rate, and the loan term to see your monthly car payment.

 Personal loan rates typically range from 6% to 36% depending on your credit score, income, and lender.
 Rates below 12% are generally considered good.
 Compare offers from multiple lenders and check your credit score before applying.
+Even a 1% difference matters more than it sounds: on a $20,000 5-year loan, dropping from 9% to 8% saves you roughly $500-600 in total interest over the life of the loan -enough to justify shopping around before accepting the first offer you receive.

 Make extra payments toward the principal when possible, choose the shortest tenure you can afford, improve your credit score before applying to get a lower rate, and consider refinancing if rates drop after you take the loan.

 An amortization schedule shows how each monthly payment is split between principal and interest.
 Early payments are mostly interest, while later payments are mostly principal.
 The schedule helps you understand exactly where your money goes each month.
+For a concrete example: on a $25,000 loan at 7% for 5 years, your first payment splits roughly $146 to interest and $349 to principal.
+By payment 48, the split reverses to about $24 interest and $471 principal, because the outstanding balance has shrunk from $25,000 to roughly $4,100 and there is simply less principal left to charge interest on.

 The interest-to-principal ratio shows what percentage of your loan amount you pay in interest.
 A ratio of 20% means for every $100 borrowed, you pay $20 in interest.
-Lower ratios mean a cheaper loan — achieved through lower rates or shorter terms.
+Lower ratios mean a cheaper loan -achieved through lower rates or shorter terms.

 Related Tools